-A plan that fits the company’s goals will definitely find place in the marketing calendar sooner or later.
+A plan that fits the company’s goals will definitely find a place in the marketing calendar sooner or later.
 So, keep trying.
 Look for suitable opportunities to pitch the idea.

 5. Identify the challenges and refine the plan

-A good planner often does meticulous analysis of the pilot before rolling off the new project.
+A good planner often does a meticulous analysis of the pilot before rolling off the new project.
 Irrespective of your pilot project’s success or failure, think of ways in which you can improve.

-- Take a note of what worked for you and what didn’t: Did those things not work because there was something missing in the plan?
+- Take note of what worked for you and what didn’t: Did those things not work because there was something missing in the plan?

 - Think about the budget in the full-fledged project: Do you think you can save some more?
 Do you think you need to invest more than what you expected?